-Typically after the inspection has been approved, the appraiser will come to your home and certify the value of the property.
-As the buyer pays for the appraisal and their inspector, the completion of these tasks reflect a cash outlay by the buyer and are a good indication that the buyer is committed to consummating this purchase.
+Typically after inspection approval, the appraiser will come to your home and certify the value of the property.
+As the buyer pays for the appraisal and their inspector, the completion of these tasks reflect a cash outlay by the buyer.
+They are both a good indication of the buyers commitment to consummating this purchase.
 Another sign that we look for is the buyer’s willingness to complete the endless mounds of paperwork required by their lender.
 As Phyllis has spent over a decade in the mortgage lending field, she also closely monitors the lender’s progress.

 - When are loan documents (loan contract) arriving at escrow?
 Are there any outstanding loan contingencies?
 When is the buyer signing the documents?
 When will the documents be returned to the lender?
 Has the lender reviewed and approved the signed documents?
 Has the lender confirmed the funding?
 When are the buyer’s remaining funds going to be deposited at escrow?
 And did these funds arrive as scheduled?

-- All of the above must take place on time, or closing could be delayed.
+- All of the above must take place on time, or a closing delay could result.

-This seller’s guide is meant only as brief synopsis of a very complex process and you should discuss your particular requirements with your Realtor© or in certain instances an accountant, CPA, escrow and or title officer.
+Selling your home is not an every day experience.
+This seller’s guide is meant only as brief synopsis of a very complex process and you should discuss your particular requirements with your Realtor or in certain instances an accountant, CPA, escrow and or title officer.